sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/10_dash/dash.md

 }
 ```

-For more information on configuring your applications, see the [Application Configuration](../../../../developers/configuration/application/index.html) section.
+*For more details, see the [Application Configuration](../../../../developers/configuration/application/index.html) section.*

 *See also the [Glue42 Dash examples](https://github.com/Glue42/glue-dash-example) on GitHub, demonstrating the various [**Glue42 Enterprise**](https://glue42.com/enterprise/) features.*